aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 Each Redis server you configure a connection for in the config file will have its own unique set of host and port settings.
 However multiple connections can be configured to connect to the same Redis server but using a different database.

-The database value must be an integer between 0 and 16 Redis supports up to 16 additional databases in addition to its default database represented by integer 0.
-The connection string to redis will include the database as a path segment `redis://host:port/database` e.g.
+The database value must be an integer between 0 and 15 because Redis supports only up to 16  databases.
+The connection string to redis will include the database as a path segment `redis://host:port/database` e.g. `redis://localhost:6379/0`
-`redis://localhost:6379/0`

-Here is the default out of the box connections configured in `config/database.php`
+Here is the default out of the box connections configured in `config/database.php`:

 ```bash
 'default' => [